-When we take road trips, we try to pack some back up food.
+When we take road trips, we try to pack some back up food even though we’re always looking for restaurants to try.
 Below are a bunch of ideas for snacks and meals and for items you can pick up at a grocery store along the way.
 Sometimes, you might end up eating from a chain or fast food restaurant too.
-The end of this post has links to vegan options for just about every place you might come across in your travels.
+The end of this post has links to vegan options for just about every place you might come across in your travels and what I do when we’re at a hotel or non-fast food restaurant and don’t see obvious vegan options.

 Apps/sites: